 )

-This Lent we are focusing on the interlinking strands of Mercy, Justice and Hope.
+This Lent we have been focusing on the interlinking strands of Mercy, Justice and Hope.
 When we are moved by compassion to reach out to others, to act for Justice and Mercy, we can be a sign of hope to the world.
 Our theme this year links to the Jubilee Year of Hope we are celebrating in the universal Church.

 Mercy in Action means Hope for All